martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   identify application services, but do not rely on representation of those URIs in PKIX certificates by means of URI-IDs.)

-* Does your technology need to use DNS domain names in the Common Name of certificates for the sake of backward compatibility?
+* Does your technology need to allow the wildcard character in DNS domain names?
-  If so, consider recommending support for the CN-ID identifier type as a fallback.
+  If so, consider recommending support for wildcard certificates, and specify exactly where the wildcard character is allowed to occur (e.g., only the complete left-most label of a DNS domain name).

 Sample text is provided under {{text}}.